 Applications for research to be performed at an institution other than the one in which the applicant is enrolled are acceptable.

-Completed applications, including all items listed on reverse side, must be received at the MSA Office by December 31 to be considered for funds to be awarded by the following April 1.
-Applicants are responsible for seeing that all required materials are sent to the Office in time and should check with the Office to make sure their applications are complete.
+Completed application packages must be received at the MSA Office by 11:59 PM PST December 1 to be considered for funds to be awarded by the following February 15.
+Applicants are responsible for seeing that all required materials are submitted online prior to the deadline.

 *In special cases and by prior agreement funds may be used, in part, to support ongoing work which extends one additional summer semester past graduation.